Have you ever wondered what makes an “ideal” student driver and truck driver trainee?

 When his drug test showed positive for crack cocaine, he was expelled.

-A phrase became attributed to him that was modified from part of our pre-trip inspection.
+A phrase became attributed to him that was modified from part of our pre-trip inspection, which is available through our Free Downloads page.

 We were supposed to look at the lug nuts on the tractor and trailer to make sure that they were not “cracked, broken or missing.”